homerjed/sbgm/README.md

 Implementation and extension of [Score-Based Generative Modeling through Stochastic Differential Equations (Song++20)](https://arxiv.org/abs/2011.13456) and [Maximum Likelihood Training of Score-Based Diffusion Models (Song++21)](https://arxiv.org/abs/2101.09258) in `jax` and `equinox`.

+> :building_construction: Note this repository is under construction :building_construction:

 ### Score-based diffusion models

 For any SDE of the form